-The Strategy section of this report sets out further detail as to how the investment strategy for the Scheme takes into account climate-related risks and opportunities.
-In summary, climate-related factors are taken into account in setting the investment strategy for the Scheme through the application of AMP's Sustainable Investment Philosophy to the fund.
+The Strategy and Risk Management sections of this report set out further detail as to how the investment strategy for the Scheme takes into account climate-related risks and opportunities.

+In summary, climate-related factors are taken into account in setting the investment strategy for certain AMP funds within the Scheme through the annual strategic asset allocation review process, and through the application of AMP's Sustainable Investment Philosophy.
+As at 31 March 2025, approximately 80% of the funds under management in the Scheme are subject to this process.